Blog

 Currently, finasteride is FDA-approved to treat male pattern baldness, the most common type of hair loss in men.

-• Telogen effluvium.
-This is a temporary form of hair loss caused by severe stress, infections, surgery, illnesses that cause fever, nutritional deficiencies, hormonal changes and certain types of medication.
+• Telogen effluvium: Telogen effluvium is a temporary form of hair loss caused by severe stress, infections, surgery, illnesses that cause fever, nutritional deficiencies, hormonal changes, and certain types of medication.

-• Alopecia areata.
-This is a form of autoimmune hair loss, in which your hair can fall out in small, round patches.
-Experts aren’t entirely sure what triggers this type of hair loss, although it may be related to stress, infections and certain medications.
+• Alopecia areata: A form of autoimmune hair loss, alopecia areata can cause hair to fall out in small, round patches.
+Experts aren’t entirely sure what triggers this type of hair loss, although it may be related to stress, infections, and certain medications.
+Still, finasteride for alopecia likely isn’t a fix.

-• Tinea capitis.
-Also referred to as scalp ringworm, this type of fungal infection can cause patchy hair loss.
+• Tinea capitis: Also referred to as scalp ringworm, tinea capitis is a type of fungal infection that can cause patchy hair loss.

 Like almost all medications, finasteride can cause side effects.
 Most side effects of finasteride for hair loss are generally mild, although some may impact your quality of life.